AndrewDMorgan/Another-Custom-ISA/README.md

 The assembler supports headers (can be invoked under a couple names), pages, macros, and more.
 * Macros are created by doing:
 ```
-!macro macro_name arg1 arg2 arg3    ...(further args listed)   note that comments can't go on this line or it'll use them as args
+!macro macro_name arg1 arg2 arg3    ...(further args listed)   note that comments can't go on this line or it'll use them as args (so this is an invalid comment/macro)
     ; code can go here
     ; simply use the arg name and it'll be replaced when the macro is expanded:
     Ldi arg1    ; no special tokens, like a $, #, or {...} are necessary here